PROFILE OF ACCOMPLISHMENTS

 OFW Forums were also conducted in the accommodation of Al Sharq Plastic Factory, Saudi Ceramics, Saudi Lightning and even restaurants and other locations where there were large concentrations of OFWs.
 All the forums were under the auspices of the Philippine Embassy and POLO/OWWA.

-In 2010, despite of having a new place and a new employer, the nominee still remembers his fellow OFWs and KAKAMPI-KSA members in the Industrial Area where he stayed for many years.
-Last year, January of 2010, KAKAMPI-KSA organized The “OFW Forum”.
+In 2010, despite of having a new place and a new employer, the nominee still remember his fellow OFWs and KAKAMPI-KSA members in the Industrial Area where he stayed for many years.
+January of 2010, KAKAMPI-KSA organized The “OFW Forum”.
 It was held at New Islamic Center, 2nd industrial Area, Riyadh dubbed as “Know Your Rights and Obligations as OFW in the Kingdom.”
 The forum was initiated under the on-site Labor Education Program of the Philippine Embassy, POLO & OWWA under the supervision of the then POLO Labor Attache Rustico Dela Fuente and Welfare Officer Atty.
 Cesar Chavez.

 He was also one of the officers of OFW Congress who was instrumental and work hard for the collection of P 204,740.00 cash money donations for the survivors of the Feb.
 17, 2006 landslide in the central Philippine village of Guinsaugon, Leyte.